vinej/react-portal/README.md

 Notes:
 * You need to install 'react-portal-server' to run the application

+* There are 2 servers
+  * the REST server on port 3090        npm run dev
+  * the WebSocket server on port 5000   npm run wss

 * This example is built with the help of Stephen Grider course 'Advanced React with Redux' (excellent) and some Internet information about Mobx.

 ## Goal